precisely/rapids/doc/architecture.md

   a.
 If the stack is not empty, pop the frame at the top of the stack (the top frame), otherwise exit, returning the `data`.

   b.
-If the data-key of the top frame is non nil, add the `data` to the bindings, associating it with the `data-key`.
-E.g., `(assoc bindings data-key data)` in Clojure.
+If the input-key of the top frame is non nil, add the `data` to the bindings, associating it with the `input-key`.
+E.g., `(assoc bindings input-key data)` in Clojure.
 The bindings thus prepared are called "the continue bindings".

   c.
 Retrieve the partition function identified by the address of the top frame and call it with the continue bindings.